 - Builds hand-eye coordination

-- Shows the ankle, knee, and hip joints how to coordinate efficiently for hands and knees crawling
+- Shows the ankle, knee, and hip joints how to coordinate efficiently for hands and knees crawling and for standing/walking

 - Leads to independent sitting

 Hooray!
 This is a culmination of all the previous patterns.
 Think of all 4 limbs.
 Baby has done upper-lower (e.g., pushed up on both arms) and side-side (used the same-side arm and leg together in belly crawling).
 Now, Baby uses opposite limbs: one arm reaches forward and the opposite knee follows.
 This action criss-crosses diagonally through the body, which is very different from belly-moving.